LiamGoodacre/LiamGoodacre.github.io/_posts/2017-07-10-purescript-row-to-list.markdown

 This describes that entries in a `RowList` are pairs of symbols and types.

 The `RowToList` type class converts from a row of types to a `RowList`.
-It is solved by the compiler and is defined as:
+It is solved by the compiler (as of version 0.11.6) and is defined as:

 {% highlight haskell %}
 class RowToList (row :: # Type)